munificent/game-programming-patterns/book/game-loop.markdown

 Other platforms don't let you opt out of the event loop so easily.
 If you're targeting a web browser, the event loop is deeply built into browser's execution model.
 There, the event loop will run the show, and you'll use it as your game loop too.
-You'll call something like `requestAnimationFrame()` so that it will call back into your code and keep the game running.
+You'll call something like `requestAnimationFrame()` and it will call back into your code to keep the game running.

 ## Sample Code